infrabricks/powerstrip-demo/README.md

 ## Setup powerstrip with TLS

-Currently powerstrip docker extension show case version doesn't support tls.
+The current show case version does not support TLS.
-If you plan easy transparent access from your MAC, with machine and swarm, it is a good idea to setup TLS.
+If you plan easy transparent access from your Host, together with machine and swarm, it's a good idea to set up TLS.

 ![powerstrip-tls](https://raw.githubusercontent.com/infrabricks/powerstrip-demo/master/images/powerstrip-tls.png)

-**The plan**:
+**What to do**:

 * use nginx with docker-machine boot2docker certs
   * use 2376 as ssl port